Home News Baclesse signs partnership with Suzi Handicap Animal association

 A partnership that benefits both patients and animals

-The aim of this partnership is to bring hospitalized patients and the association closer together, enabling patients to entrust their pets to a safe and suitable shelter while they are hospitalized.
-The Suzi Handicap Animal association, run by Mrs Stéphanie LISICKI, takes in animals that have been victims of abuse or accidents, offering them a living environment adapted to their specific needs.
-Unlike a "classic" shelter, the animals are housed in apartments, children's rooms, care homes, etc. These spaces are specially adapted to preserve as much as possible their life in freedom and in groups, while taking into account their specific needs.
-This partnership will give patients peace of mind about the well-being of their companions during their hospital stay.
+This partnership aims to bring hospitalized patients and the association closer together, allowing patients to entrust their pets to a safe and suitable shelter during their hospitalization.
+The Suzi Handicap Animal association, led by Ms. Stéphanie Lisicki, takes in animals that have been abused or injured, offering them a living environment adapted to their specific needs.
+Unlike a "traditional" shelter, the animals are housed in apartments, children's bedrooms, and homes.
+These spaces are specially adapted to preserve as much of their freedom and group life as possible, while taking into account their specific needs.
+This partnership will give patients peace of mind regarding the well-being of their companions during their hospitalization.

 Agreement details